bwoodsend/sprat/README.rst

         A pytest plugin to generate JSON reports, with ATX support.

 ``sprat``\ 's search output favours compactness over completeness of information.
-Once you've applied enough filtering, you may wish to switch to ``-l/--long`` format.
+Once you've applied sufficient filtering that the output isn't a mile long, you can switch to ``-l/--long`` format.

 .. code-block:: bash